thautwarm/MLFS.jl/README.md

 Above annotation for `choose_id` is correct, however cannot get correctly checked in MLFS.

-This is because the following equation is difficult to solve:
+This is because the following inequation is difficult to solve:

 ```ocaml
 monotype_var ->(forall a.a) -> (monotype0 -> monotype0)